Setting Up Static and Dynamic Sitemaps in Django

 Register the Sitemaps in urls.py

 Once your sitemap classes exist, register them in your root URLconf.
+This makes them accessible from the browser.

 python